 This first printable got a bit of a facelift back in October during the 31 Days 31 Printables series.
 But I was already in full edit/create mode and I just couldn’t leave well enough alone.

-Aside from colours and fonts I didn’t change one single thing.
+Aside from colours and fonts, I didn’t change one single thing.

 I opted for writing room over trying to fit all the tasks onto one page, but that just means there is extra room for you to add your own tasks to the list.

 For those of you who would like a little more freedom to customize this spring cleaning checklist to your own liking, I made sure to make both a full and half size blank version.

-And of course this one got turned into a half-size version as well.
+And of course, this one got turned into a half-size version as well.

 I am currently working on making the original master list printables into half-size versions, so if you’re looking for those I hope you’ll check back on Friday when I’ll be sharing that set along with my plan for spring cleaning this year.

-I hope you enjoy these spring cleaning checklists, and remember if you have a request for a printable drop me a line or leave me a comment and let me know.
+I hope you enjoy these spring cleaning checklists and remember if you have a request for a printable drop me a line or leave me a comment and let me know.

 Until next time, I wish you all a fantastic week!